IN THIS INSTALLMENT:

 Reactis Goes Social

 We have recently initiated a presence at social networking sites LinkedIn, Facebook, and Twitter.
 The effort aims to engage model-based design engineers and embedded C programming professionals by providing current information and updates on a range of issues.
 The sites will also provide a venue for the community to comment on, discuss, and offer feedback on Reactis-related issues.
 Social networking has impacted the way many people consume information and communicate with one another, so we hope our participation will give you a connection to Reactis through whatever channel you find most convenient.
-Our presence is intended to complement our website (http://www.reactive-systems.com) as a means of communicating and connecting.
-You can now connect with us at:
+Our presence is intended to complement our website (https://www.reactive-systems.com) as a means of communicating and connecting.

 Japan Employees Safe